Diverse and Underserved Populations

 - Relationship abuse occurs in LGBTQ relationships at the same rate as that in heterosexual relationships, yet LGBTQ victims may be distrustful of providers and law enforcement in fear of discrimination or bias.

 As part of Safe Shelter’s Inclusive Services, Safe Shelter offers quality services in an environment that is familiar and safe in an effort to break down as many barriers as possible for accessing services.
-Safe Shelter Advocates provide regular weekly presence at the Out Boulder County Longmont Office, Longmont Senior Center, Center for People With Disabilities (CPWD) and El Comité de Longmont.
+Safe Shelter Advocates provide a presence as needed at the Longmont Senior Center, Center for People With Disabilities (CPWD) and El Comité de Longmont.